Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Appendix A: Proofs

 {\bf Proof of Theorem \ref{prop:C_pj1}}.
 The first part follows from \eqref{eq:final} of Theorem \ref{thm:o1n}.
 That the $o_p$ terms do not depend on $n$ can be seen by inspecting the proof of \eqref{eq:final} of Theorem \ref{thm:o1n}.
 The moreover part follows from the asymptotic normality of each $j$; see \eqref{eq:further2}.

 {\bf Proof of Proposition \ref{prop:cons_J_fixed}}.
 Part 1 follows from the first part of Theorem \ref{prop:C_pj1}.

 The proof of Part 2 differs from that of Proposition \ref{prop:cons} only in taking averages over ${\cal J}$ in similar expressions.
-The only real difference is in case (b), with $p$ and $p^*$ both in $\cal M$.
+The only real difference is in case (b) of the proof of Proposition \ref{prop:cons}, with ${\mathpzc P}$ and $\contour[2]{black}{$\mathpzc{P}$}^*$ both in $\bs{\cal M}$.
 The proof is achieved by showing that there exists ${\cal B}>0$ such that

 We have

 where,